storesafe/cordova-sqlite-storage/README.md

 # Unit test(s)

-For issue #4, unit testing is done in `test-www/index.html`.
-To run the test(s) yourself please copy `test-www/index.html` along with the `test-www/lib` subdirectory into the `www` directory of your Android Cordova project and make sure you have SQLitePlugin completely installed (JS, Java, and plugin registered).
+Unit testing is done in `test-www/index.html`.
+To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your Android Cordova project and make sure you have SQLitePlugin completely installed (JS, Java, and plugin registered).

-In case problems I hope the unit tests can help us to reproduce, demonstrate, and verify the solution of these problems.

 # Loading pre-populated database file

 [Excellent directions for the Android version](http://www.raymondcamden.com/index.cfm/2012/7/27/Guest-Blog-Post-Shipping-a-populated-SQLite-DB-with-PhoneGap) have been posted recently, directions needed for iOS version.
 [General directions for Cordova/PhoneGap](http://gauravstomar.blogspot.com/2011/08/prepopulate-sqlite-in-phonegap.html) had been posted but seems out-of-date and does not specifically apply for this plugin.

+# Support

+If you have an issue with the plugin the best way to get help is by raising an issue.
+It is best to make post the simplest code necessary to demonstrate the issue.

 # Extra notes from original iOS version